james-jamshed/Craving/README.md

 ## Introduction

 Welcome to our food delivery website, a clone of popular platforms like Swiggy and Zomato.
 This project is designed to offer a seamless and enjoyable experience for users looking to discover new restaurants, place orders.
-We're committed to providing a user-friendly interface.
+We're committed to providing a user-friendly interface for our users.

 ## Features